vxbinaca/archive-env-NG/README.md

 # archive-env-NG
-The archival environment, scripts, and video archive file I use to automate ingestion (and maintance) of targets
+The archival environment, scripts, and video archive file I use to fully automate ingestion (and maintance) of targets

 ### Requirements